Azure/azure-sdk/docs/android/design.md

 }
 ```

-> TODO: Link concrete example of a sync client class from the Android repository.
+Refer to the [ChatClient class] for a fully built-out example of how a sync client should be constructed.

 #### Async Service Clients